 (1) The appellant may discontinue an appeal by filing and serving a Form 16.

+(1A) If the appeal is a criminal appeal, the Form 16 must be signed by both the appellant and a lawyer (if any) acting for the appellant.

 (2) If the appellant is a person under disability (as defined in the RSC Order 70 rule 1), the Form 16 does not have effect unless it is approved by a single judge.

 (3) An application for the approval of a single judge must be filed with an affidavit and, unless a single judge orders otherwise, an opinion by an independent lawyer.